cylondata/twister2/docs/README.md

     3. Mesos
     4. Slurm
     5. Nomad
-2. Parallel and Distributed Communications in HPC and Cloud Environments
+2. Parallel and Distributed Operators in HPC and Cloud Environments
-    1. Twister2:Net - a data level dataflow communication library for streaming and large scale batch analysis
+    1. Twister2:Net - a data level dataflow operator library for streaming and large scale batch analysis
     2. Harp - a BSP (Bulk Synchronous Processing) innovative collective framework for parallel applications and machine learning at message level
     3. OpenMPI (HPC Environments only) at message level
 3. Task System